diegomura/react-pdf/README.md

 > New react-pdf 2.0 was released.
 [Read about the announcement](http://react-pdf.org/blog/announcing-react-pdf-v2)

 ## What can you create with react-pdf?
-  <b>React-pdf</b> is a tool that allows you to render PDF documents through the use of <b>React Components</b>.
-Developers can create web pages that can be rendered as a downloadable document as well as display through the client’s web browser.
+  <b>React-pdf</b> is a package that allows you to create and render PDF documents through the use of <b>React Components</b>.
+Pages that can be rendered as a downloadable document.
 A wide variety of use cases can be supported with this project; enabling dynamic web pages to be saved statically in a widely accepted document format.
   <u>Simply add the tool as a dependency in your React project and display away!</u>

 ## How to install